ajay6763/earthquake_back_projection/README.md

 > Written with [StackEdit](https://stackedit.io/).
 > # earthquake_back_projection
 > Back-projection of high-frequency radiation from earthquake source using multiple arrays.
 Methodology is based on Ishii (2012).
+For details see Kumar et al., 2017 (doi: 10.1093/gji/ggw438)
 > - dependency
 > -- Matlab
 > -- GMT4